 Impacts of climate change

 2021 saw record breaking heatwaves, devastating wildfires and flooding events across the globe.
-This pattern continued in 2022.
+This pattern persisted in 2022.

-More information on the impacts of climate change can be found in the State of Climate in Europe 2021 report.
+More information on the impacts of climate change in Europe can be found in the State of Climate in Europe 2022 report and storyboard.

 Impacts of climate change in Scotland include increases in flood risk, coastal change, damage to buildings and infrastructure, and increased prevalence of pests and diseases in the natural environment.